s-sasaki-earthsea-wizard/kuramoro-model-lt/slides-en/manuscript-en.md

 Let's look at the Kuramoto model equation.

-In this equation, θ_i represents the phase of oscillator i, ω_i is its angular velocity, K is the coupling constant representing interaction strength, and N is the total number of oscillators.
+In this equation, theta sub i represents the phase of oscillator i, omega sub i is its angular velocity, K is the coupling constant representing interaction strength, and N is the total number of oscillators.

 While it might look complex at first, the meaning of this equation is actually quite straightforward.